Quantitative or Qualitative: Overview

-In introductory statistics, it’s easy to get confused when classifying a variable or object as quantitative or qualitative.
+In introductory statistics, it’s easy to get confused between qualitative variables and quantitative variables.
 Quantitative means it can be counted, like “number of people per square mile.”
 Qualitative means it is a description, like “brown dog fur.”
 A Deck of cards contains quantitative variables (the numbers on the card) and qualitative variables (Spades, Hearts, Diamonds, Clubs).

 Step 3: Make sure you haven’t added information.
 For example, you could rank car models by popularity or expense, but popularity and expense are separate variables from “car model.”
 If the item is “potatoes,” it’s qualitative.
 If the item is “number of potatoes sold,” it’s quantitative.